 20 Things You Do Before Bed That Sabotage Your Sleep

-These surprising before-bed habits may be keeping you from getting the good night’s sleep you’ve been craving.
+These seemingly innocent habits may be preventing you from getting the good night's sleep you've been craving.

 Consuming large, heavy meals

 Late-night eating might be a favourite pastime, but guess what?
 Your digestive tract was meant to be at rest when you sleep—not hard at work.
 In fact, the process of digestion (peristalsis) is at its lowest ebb during sleep, says Robert S. Rosenberg, MD, board-certified sleep medicine physician and author of The Doctor’s Guide to Sleep Solutions for Stress & Anxiety, so, when you just wolfed down a couple of tacos or slices of pizza, it’s not prepared to handle the volume.
 If you’re hungry before bedtime, a small amount of food may be helpful, suggests Mark Buchfuhrer, MD, medical director of the Comprehensive Sleep Center at Good Samaritan Hospital in Los Angeles, but for those dealing with bladder control issues or prostate problems, avoid liquids after dinner time (or for five to six hours before bedtime).
 Doing so can decrease the need to get up and go to the bathroom, which often significantly disrupts sleep.

 If you really can’t resist the midnight munchies, these are the best foods to eat before bed.